Black: Ancient

 For the ancient Egyptians, black had positive associations; being the color of fertility and the rich black soil flooded by the Nile.
 It was the color of Anubis, the god of the underworld, who took the form of a black jackal, and offered protection against evil to the dead.
 To ancient Greeks, black represented the underworld, separated from the living by the river Acheron, whose water ran black.
 Those who had committed the worst sins were sent to Tartarus, the deepest and darkest level.
 In the center was the palace of Hades, the king of the underworld, where he was seated upon a black ebony throne.
 Black was one of the most important colors used by ancient Greek artists.
 In the 6th century BC, they began making black-figure pottery and later red figure pottery, using a highly original technique.
 In black-figure pottery, the artist would paint figures with a glossy clay slip on a red clay pot.
 When the pot was fired, the figures painted with the slip would turn black, against a red background.
 Later they reversed the process, painting the spaces between the figures with slip.
 This created magnificent red figures against a glossy black background.

-In the social hierarchy of ancient Rome, purple was the color reserved for the Emperor; red was the color worn by soldiers (red cloaks for the officers, red tunics for the soldiers); white the color worn by the priests, and black was worn by craftsmen and artisans.
+In the social hierarchy of ancient Rome, purple was reserved for the emperor; red was the color worn by soldiers (red cloaks for the officers, red tunics for the soldiers); white the color worn by the priests, and black was worn by craftsmen and artisans.
 The black they wore was not deep and rich; the vegetable dyes used to make black were not solid or lasting, so the blacks often faded to gray or brown.